Antigua: English and British Colonisation

-Christopher Columbus named the island "Antigua" in 1493 in honour of the "Virgin of the Old Cathedral" (La Virgen de la Antigua) found in Seville Cathedral in southern Spain.
-On his 1493 voyage, honouring a vow, he named many islands after different aspects of St. Mary, including Montserrat and Guadeloupe.

-In 1632, a group of English colonists left St Kitts to settle on Antigua.
+In 1632, a group of English colonists left St. Kitts to settle on Antigua.
 Christopher Codrington, an Englishman, established the first permanent English settlement on the island.
 Antigua rapidly developed as a profitable sugar colony.
 For a large portion of Antigua's history, the island was considered Britain's "Gateway to the Caribbean".
 It was on the major sailing routes among the region's resource-rich colonies.
 Lord Horatio Nelson, a major figure in Antigua's history, arrived in the late 18th century to defend the island's commercial shipping prowess.